Reviews You Can Rely On

 Credit: Matt Lighthart

 One may argue that top-tier support is necessary with such a complex machine requiring a tedious, lengthy build.
-But all said and done, we couldn't help but walk away impressed.
-They have excellent phone support even when calling from the US, and it is additionally backed by 24-hour chat and email support.
-The manual we received was nothing short of excellent and easily the most polished part of the whole experience.
+Despite this, we couldn't help but walk away impressed.
+They have excellent phone support even when calling from our US-based office, and it is additionally backed by 24-hour chat and email support.
+The manual we received was nothing short of excellent; it was easy to follow and by far the most polished part of the whole experience.
 The 12-month warranty offered by Prusa is also above average, though you may not have much need for it; the company alleges the claim rate, even on their older models, is less than 1%.

 prusa mk4 - prusaslicer can be capably learned in a few hours, but a great...